Each Psychology Senior works in close consultation with a faculty advisor to develop, carry out and write a Senior Thesis.

 Before you collect data from animals, you must obtain approval from the University’s Institutional Animal Care and Use Committee (IACUC).
 Before you collect data from humans you must obtain approval from the University’s Institutional Review Board (IRB).
 See the section below on Resources for additional information about the IRB process.

-Once the data are collected, you will analyze it, plot it in graphical formats to make the results easier to evaluate, and perform statistical tests to determine if the results vary significantly from what was expected by chance.
-There are a great range of statistical tests, and you will have to discuss with your advisor to decide which are appropriate.
+Once the data are collected, you will analyze it, plot it in graphical formats to make the results easier to evaluate and perform statistical tests to determine if the results vary significantly from what was expected by chance.
+There is a great range of statistical tests, and you will have to discuss with your advisor to decide which is appropriate.
 You may even need to collect more data once the initial analysis is complete.
-Statistical tutoring is available through the Psychology Department.
-For more information on tutoring and workshops, contact the Department of Psychology Undergraduate Administrator at email@example.com.
+Statistical tutoring is available through the Department of Psychology.
+For more information on tutoring and workshops, contact the Department of Psychology Undergraduate Program Manager.

 An experimental thesis usually has four sections: introduction, methods, results, and discussion.

 The Introduction includes a comprehensive review of the relevant scientific literature.
 Typically, you will have many references (sometimes as many as 50 or more) in your literature review.
 You do not, however, need to discuss every article in exhaustive detail.
 You might cite the main result from some articles while providing more details for others.
 As a general guideline, you should include only as much detail as needed to make your point.
 You should link the articles together so that your Introduction flows logically to your closing statements.
 Make sure you synthesize the previous research.
 The Introduction should be a story that explains and develops your understanding of the literature.
 As you close the Introduction section, you should set the stage for your research study.
 Briefly, lay out your plan; tell the reader how your study is the next logical step in the research.
 What does your study add to the literature?
 Include your hypothesis and rationale.
 How do you plan to examine the unanswered question and what do you expect to happen?